subsquid/docs/docs/cloud/reference/deployments-two-changelog.md

 | Production alias        | Existed                                   | Deprecated (use tags)                              |
 | Tag                     | Did not exist                             | Introduced (user-defined labels for deployments)   |
 | Reference               | Existed                                   | Exists, but the format has changed                 |

+New concepts are explained in detail in [the guide](/cloud/resources/slots-and-tags).

 ## Format changes